Chevron Acquisitions & Mergers

 The acquisition of Union Oil Company of California (Unocal) by Chevron in 2005 for $18 billion further increased Chevron’s fossil fuel reserves and helped make it a leader in geothermal energy.

-Unocal brought with it large natural gas holdings as well as extensive geothermal operations in Southeast Asia.
+Unocal brought with it large natural gas holdings and geothermal operations in Southeast Asia.

 ATLAS ENERGY